PhilippHoyerCoC/GhostNetFishing/README.md

 - maven 3.9.4
 - apache-tomee-plume-9.1.0 server

-This server can be downloaded on https://www.apache.org/dyn/closer.cgi/tomee/tomee-9.1.0/apache-tomee-9.1.0-plume.zip
+This server can be downloaded at https://www.apache.org/dyn/closer.cgi/tomee/tomee-9.1.0/apache-tomee-9.1.0-plume.zip

 The project was developed in Intellij IDEA so the .idea directory with the project